espocrm/documentation/docs/administration/portal/nginx-configuration.md

-# Configuring portal in Nginx
+# Configuring Portal in Nginx

 It's possible to be able to access to the portal by a different URL.
 You need to set the Custom URL field in the portal record.